john-clark/rust-oxide-umod/README.md

 Closes all doors owned by player when he disconnects

 [Offline Mail](https://umod.org/plugins/offline-mail)
+Send messages to a player so they receive them on their next login

 [OilCrate](https://oxidemod.org/plugins/oilcrate.2339/)
 Brings the pump jack back into the game